bpan2/httplinkchecker/README.md

 Written in java, httplinkchecker is used to check if HTTP links are broken or not

 ##  0. CLI Usage on Windows 10 system:
+	0.1
-	Download httplinkchecker Runnable JAR file from the link above.
+		0.1.1 Download httplinkchecker Runnable JAR file from the link above.
 			Note: work in progress, the functionalities are not fully implmented.

-	jdk-14.02 needs to be installed and added to the path of Windows system.
+		0.1.2 jdk-14.02 needs to be installed and added to the path of Windows system.

-	Syntax:
+	0.2 Syntax:
 		$java -jar httplinkchecker.jar -v arg-1 arg-2 ...

-	Note:
+	0.3 Explanation:
 		1. the tool, named as httplinkchecker, is an executable jar file in java.
 			Before using it, on Windows 10's cmd.exe, issue the following command: javac